mat-docs/ATLAS.Site/docs/key-functionality/configure/system-monitor/developer-functions/index.md

 - **Single Message** — Allows messages to be sent to the ECU and to view the response.
 (Shortcut: `ALT+M`)
 - **Force Complete Reprogram** — Downloads all the data and code for the ECU whether it has changed or not.
 (Shortcut: `ALT+C`)

 Only available when an ECU is connected.
-See ECU On-Line.

-See Also: Developer Functions; ECU Control

----

 ## System Log